 The Company is party to retroactive reinsurance arrangements where a significant portion of the consideration was retained on a "funds held" basis and interest is credited on the balance at a weighted average rate of approximately 7.7% annually.
 These contracts resulted in deferred gains (including experience related profit accruals of \$195 that are amortized into income using the effective interest method over the estimated settlement periods.
-At March 31, 2009, and December 31, 2008, deferred gains related to these reinsurance arrangements were \$721 and \$725, respectively, and are included in other liabilities within the consolidated balance sheets.
-Interest credited to the funds held balances was \$29 for the three months ended March 31, 2009 and 2008.
-Deferred gain amortization was \$17 and \$16 for the three months ended March 31, 2009, and 2008, respectively.
-Reinsurance recoverables related to these transactions, including experience related profit accruals, were \$2,162 and \$2,165 as of March 31, 2009, and December 31, 2008, respectively.
+At June 30, 2009, and December 31, 2008, deferred gains related to these reinsurance arrangements were \$709 and \$725, respectively, and are included in other liabilities within the consolidated balance sheets.
+Interest credited to the funds held balances for the three months and six months ended June 30, 2009 was \$29 and \$58, respectively, as compared to \$30 and \$59 for the three months and six months ended June 30, 2008 was \$17 and \$33, respectively.
+Reinsurance recoverables related to these transactions, including experience related profit accruals, were \$2,150 and \$2,165 as of June 30, 2009, and December 31, 2008, respectively.

 Additionally, the Company has an aggregate stop loss program covering substantially all of Commercial Markets voluntary workers compensation business from the fourth quarter 2000 through the fourth quarter 2002 accident year periods.
 Under these contracts, losses in excess of a specified loss ratio are reinsured up to a maximum loss ratio and were accounted for as prospective reinsurance at inception.
 However, due to a material contract change at the January 1, 2002 renewal, premium and loss activity subsequent to December 31, 2001 is now accounted for as retroactive reinsurance for coverage provided from the fourth quarter 2000 through the fourth quarter 2001 covered accident year periods.
+The retroactive portion of the aggregate stop loss program is included in the preceding paragraph.

-In 2006, the Company entered into multi-year property catastrophe reinsurance agreements with Mystic Re Ltd. ("Mystic Re"), a Cayman Islands domiciled reinsurer, to provide \$525 of additional reinsurance coverage for the Company and its affiliates in the event of a Northeast hurricane.
-The reinsurance agreements are collateralized through a trust and guarantee received by Mystic Re from the issuance of catastrophe bonds and provide coverage for hurricane-related losses from Washington, D.C. to Maine based on industry insured losses as reported by Property Claim Services.
-In 2007, the Company supplemented this reinsurance in a similar transaction with Mystic Re II Ltd. ("Mystic Re II"), a Cayman Islands domiciled reinsurer, to provide \$150 of additional reinsurance coverage for the Company in the event of a Northeast and/or Florida hurricane event.
+In 2006, the Company entered into multi-year property catastrophe reinsurance agreements with Mystic Re Ltd. ("Mystic Re"), a Cayman Islands domiciled reinsurer, to provide \$525 of additional reinsurance coverage for the Company in the event of a Northeast hurricane.
+The reinsurance agreements were collateralized through a trust and guarantee received by Mystic Re from the issuance of catastrophe bonds and provided coverage for hurricane-related losses from Washington, D.C. to Maine based on industry insured losses as reported by Property Claim Services.
 As of December 31, 2008, \$325 of the original \$525 of Mystic Re matured.
+As of May 31, 2009, the remaining \$200 matured.
+As no events attached to these issues, the respective collateral was released.
+Mystic Re does not have any other reinsurance in force.

-As no events attached to that issue, the respective collateral was released during the fourth quarter of 2008.
-In the first quarter of 2009, the Company entered into an agreement with Mystic Re II to provide \$225 of additional reinsurance coverage for the Company in the event of a U.S. hurricane or earthquake event.
+In 2007, the Company entered into a multi-year property catastrophe reinsurance agreement with Mystic Re II Ltd. ("Mystic Re II"), a Cayman Islands domiciled reinsurer, to provide \$150 of additional reinsurance coverage for the Company in the event of a Northeast and/or Florida hurricane event.
+In the first quarter of 2009, the Company entered into another agreement with Mystic Re II to provide \$225 of additional reinsurance coverage for the Company in the event of a U.S. hurricane or earthquake event.
+The reinsurance agreements are collateralized through a trust and guarantee received by Mystic Re II from the issuance of catastrophe bonds and provide coverage for hurricane or earthquake-related losses based on industry insured losses as reported by Property Claim Services.
 The Company has not recorded any recoveries under these programs.
-Neither Mystic Re nor Mystic Re II has any other reinsurance in force.
+Mystic Re II does not have any other reinsurance in force.

-During the first quarter of 2009, the Company entered into new property catastrophe reinsurance, replacing \$162 of collateral with \$186 of new collateral issued at the inception of the contracts.
+In 2009, the Company entered into Property Catastrophe reinsurance programs for which the Company has received \$219 of collateral.
 The Company has not recorded any recoveries under these programs.